stef-von-d/cook-club/README.md

 Website is responsive on all screen sizes and no images are pixelated or stretched.
 No horizontal scroll is present.
 No elements overlap.<br>

 Actual:
 A few pictures size in the gallery have been changed to fit the responsiveness.
 As a result, the quality of some picture has changed.
-This issue is mentioned in bugs.
+This issue is mentioned in bugs section.

 ### Accessibility